 Keeping track of multiple painting jobs can get complicated without the right tools.
 Apps like Trello, Monday.com, or even simple spreadsheets can help you organize tasks, budgets, and timelines.

-These tools allow you to track progress in real time and address issues before they become problems.
+These tools allow you to track real-time in real time and address issues before they’re

 They’re also a great way to keep clients updated on their projects.
-Features like task assignment, reminders, and file sharing save you time and effort.
+Features like task assignments, reminders, and file sharing save you time and effort.

 Digital tools remove the guesswork and help you stay organized, even when juggling multiple projects.